NormalVR/Normcore-Documentation/src/realtime/realtimetransform.md

 A `RequestOwnership()` call is only rejected if the RealtimeView or a parent RealtimeView is owned by a different client.

 ## Transform mode vs. Rigidbody mode
-RealtimeTransform works differently when a Rigidbody is present, and it's important to understand how it differs, and *why* it differs.
+RealtimeTransform works differently when a Rigidbody is present, and it's important to understand how it differs and *why* it differs.

-If RealtimeTransform detects a **Rigidbody** component it is created in Rigidbody mode, otherwise, it runs in Transform mode.
+If RealtimeTransform detects a **Rigidbody** component, it is created in Rigidbody mode; otherwise, it runs in Transform mode.

 ### Transform mode
 When operating in **Transform mode**, RealtimeTransform synchronizes the **localPosition**, **localRotation**, and **localScale** of a GameObject.